Global Health Initiative

 2. To conduct innovative research in global health and human rights

-Uniquely, our group approaches global health work through the lense of medical anthropology, to understand the root causes of ill health and disease.
+Uniquely, our group approaches global health work through the lens of medical anthropology, to understand the root causes of ill health and disease.

 Gunisha Kaur, MD, MA